Kendall-Kikkawa/Animal_Farmer_Numbers_Project/README.md

 ### NASS Census Data

-The National Agricultural Statistice Service (NASS), which is a subdivision of the USDA, provides census data for various farm and crop operations, for each state (data available [here](https://www.nass.usda.gov/Quick_Stats/CDQT/chapter/1/table/1))
+The National Agricultural Statistice Service (NASS), which is a subdivision of the USDA, provides [census data](https://www.nass.usda.gov/Quick_Stats/CDQT/chapter/1/table/1) for various farm and crop operations, for each state.

 For each state, we estimate the number of family farmers by using the "FARM OPERATIONS, ORGANIZATION, TAX PURPOSES, FAMILY & INDIVIDUAL - NUMBER OF OPERATIONS" field in the NASS data.
 We then multiply this by our previously computed share values to get an estimate for the number of animal farmers in each state.